 - Runny nose

-These symptoms may appear in as few as two days or as long as 14 days after exposure to the virus.
+Symptoms of COVID-19 may appear in as few as two days or as long as 14 days after exposure to the virus.

 How to Prevent Coronavirus During Pregnancy